 Calcium is well known for its role in promoting good bone health.
-But did you know it plays a number of other important functions in the body?
+But what does calcium do to your body?
 Find out what other roles calcium plays and what the best sources of calcium are in this article.

 Calcium is a mineral found in a variety of foods.
 Almost all of our calcium gets stored in our teeth and bones.
 This is where it plays a major role in their strength and hardness.
 Calcium also allows our muscles to move and helps nerves carry signals from our brain to our body.
 It also aids in the release of hormones and enzymes.